Trams in Sydney

-The Sydney tramway network served the inner suburbs of Sydney, Australia from 1879 until 1961.
-In its heyday, it was the largest in Australia, the second largest in the Commonwealth of Nations (after London), and one of the largest in the world.
-The network was heavily worked, with about 1,600 cars in service at any one time at its peak during the 1930s (cf. about 500 trams in Melbourne today).
+The Sydney tramway network served the inner suburbs of Sydney, Australia, from 1879 until 1961.
+In its heyday, it was the largest in Australia, the second largest in the Commonwealth of Nations after London, and one of the largest in the world.

+The network was heavily used, with about 1,600 cars in service at any one time at its peak during the 1930s.
+In comparison, there are about 500 trams in Melbourne today.

 Patronage peaked in 1945 at 405 million passenger journeys.
 Its maximum street trackage totalled 291 km (181 miles) in 1923.

+A new era of light rail in Sydney began in 1997.